Noxta-code/cs537-p2/README.md

 2. [Discussion video](https://mediaspace.wisc.edu/media/Shivaram+Venkataraman-+Psychology105+1.30.2020+5.31.23PM/0_2ddzbo6a/150745971) - Shivaram Venkataraman.
 3. [Some background on xv6 syscalls](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/initial-xv6/background.md) - Remzi Arpaci-Dusseau.

-### Task 2: Modify the write() system call
+### Task 2: Modify the `write()` system call
-You will need to modify the write() system call to detect the crash string and remember if it was ever passed.
+You will need to modify the `write()` system call to detect the crash string and remember if it was ever passed.

-The crash string is valid if it the string starts and contains **"it's not a bug, it's a feature!"**.
+The crash string is valid if it the string starts and contains `"it's not a bug, it's a feature!"`.

-You will have to find the code for the write() system call and add code to see if the proved buffer contains the crash string.
+You will have to find the code for the `write()` system call and add code to see if the proved buffer contains the crash string.
 If it does, you should set a flag in the process structure remembering that the process can now be crashed (and make sure to initialize it to zero for a new process)

-You should also make sure the changes made to proc struct are reflected in the init, fork and exec implementations as they deal with starting/modifying processes as well.
+You should also make sure the changes made to proc struct are reflected in the `userinit()`, `fork()` and `exec()` implementations as they deal with starting/modifying processes as well.
 A process inherits it's crash behavior from it's parent, unless a new executable is run within the process, in which case, the crash behavior resets.

 ### Task 3: Create the crash system call
 You will have to add a new system call and modify the system call table and handler to contain the new call.

-When crash() is called, it should check if the process previously passed the crash string to write(); if so it should crash the system.
+When `crash()` is called, it should check if the process previously passed the crash string to `write()`; if so, it should crash the system.
 If not, it should return an error.

 When crashing, xv6 must print **XV6_TEST_ERROR CRASH SYSTEM CALL INITIATED.
 CRASHING SYSTEM.**

 You will need to add a userprogram called crashtest that effectively demonstrates the functionality of the crash system call.
 You will need to show:
-- crash() returns -1 when no write() system call has been made
+- `crash()` returns -1 when no `write()` system call has been made
-- crash() returns -1 when write() system call is made with something other than crash string
+- `crash()` returns -1 when `write()` system call is made with something other than crash string
-- crash() crashes the system after write() system call is made with crash string
+- `crash()` crashes the system after `write()` system call is made with crash string

 ### Task 4: Add crashtest user level program